stuartpb/surpass/README.md

 ### Calculation

-This technique maps the entered string to one of 144 different possible combinations of shape, color, and position, by taking the FNV-1a 32-bit hash of the string's UTF-8 representation, then mapping the first multiple of 6 to shapes, the next multiple of 6 to colors, and the remaining multiple of 4 to which position the first shape will be in: the top, right, left, or bottom.
-(This leaves an unavoidable < 1/10000 bias toward some shapes and colors, but keeps the four positions evenly represented.)
+This technique maps the entered password to one of 144 different possible combinations of shape, color, and position, by taking the 32-bit FNV-1a hash of the string's UTF-8 representation, XOR-folding it to 16 bits (to diffuse biases in the lower bits), then taking the value of that result modulo 144.

+That remainder is then translated to a combination of shape, color, and arrangement by mapping the highest-order multiple of 6 to one of six possible combinations of circle, triangle and square, the next multiple of 6 to a permutation of red, green, and blue, and the lowest multiple of 4 to which position the first shape will be in: the top, right, left, or bottom.
+(This leaves an unavoidable < 1/10000 bias toward some combinations of shapes and colors, but keeps the four positions evenly represented.)

 The FNV-1a hash function was selected as the simplest available technique to derive a value from a string (compared to a relatively heavy function like MD5), while still maintaining the properties necessary for this use case ([even distribution / diffusion][1] and non-reversibility).